Permanent Clock

 The propagation delay ($t_{pd}$) of a digital circuit is the maximum time taken for a change in input to stably reflect at the output.
 Different kinds of propagation delays arise due to the inherent physical characteristics of the circuit components, such as the capacitive and resistive properties of transistors and the interconnections between them.
 They vary from component to component and are influenced by factors like temperature, supply voltage, and manufacturing variances.

-A synchronous sequential circuit has a somewhat strict definition; however for this discussion, it’s sufficient to view them as systems where all registers are synchronized to a common clock signal.
+A synchronous sequential circuit has a somewhat strict definition, but for this discussion, view them as systems where all registers synchronize to a common clock signal.

 Setup and Hold Time